 Awareness about Autism is a noble goal when the sole intent is to inform the public that Autism is real.
 However Autism Speaks (AS) has been controversial from their foundation.
 AS has advocated that Autism is something to be cured, and have raised extensive funds for research.

 There is a large Autism acceptance movement that advocates that Autism is a variation in the human genome, not a disease to be removed from the person.
 The Autism rights movement is working to show that Autism is a genetic variation, and that society should accept Autistic people like any other minority group.
 Sesame Street has demonstrated this with Julia.

-Autism Speaks and those that say Autistic people should be cured are a danger.
+Autism Speaks and those who say Autistic people should be “cured” are a danger.
 As we learn more about Autism, we learn that it will be difficult if not impossible to cure.
-Would AS promote changing a persons DNA or radical invasive treatments to force an Autistic person to fit into their view of normal?
+Autism Speaks would promote changing a persons DNA, or radical invasive treatments to force an Autistic person to fit into their view of normal?
 Autism Speaks is also trying to change what I recognize now is a fundamental part of who I am as a person.